MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/siem-sentinel.md

     ![Screenshot showing Add SIEM integration menu](media/siem0.png)

 1. In the wizard, select the data types you want to forward to Azure Sentinel.
 You can configure the integration, as follows:
-    1. **Alerts**: Alerts are automatically turned on once Azure Sentinel is enabled.
-Use the **Apply to** drop-down to filter which alerts are sent to Azure Sentinel.
+    1. **Alerts**: Alerts are automatically turned on once Azure Sentinel is enabled. <!--Use the **Apply to** drop-down to filter which alerts are sent to Azure Sentinel.-->
     1. **Discovery logs**: Use the slider to enable and disable them, by default, everything is selected, and then use the **Apply to** drop-down to filter which discovery logs are sent to Azure Sentinel.

     ![Screenshot showing start page of Configure Azure Sentinel integration](media/siem-sentinel-configuration.png)